 While you would think that an authoritarian boss is unpleasant, this isn’t always the case.
 The leadership style refers to how decisions are made, rather than the manner in which they are made.

-The following statements can be used to describe an authoritarian leader
+You can use the following statements to describe an authoritarian leader.

 - What I say goes